nitaybz/homebridge-delay-switch/README.md

 [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/purple)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins) [![Homebridge Discord](https://img.shields.io/discord/432663330281226270?color=728ED5&logo=discord&label=discord)](https://discord.gg/HWUKH9C)<br>
 [![certified-hoobs-plugin](https://badgen.net/badge/HOOBS/Certified/yellow)](https://plugins.hoobs.org?ref=10876) [![hoobs-support](https://badgen.net/badge/HOOBS/Support/yellow)](https://support.hoobs.org?ref=10876)

-With this plugin, you can create any number of fake switches that will start a timer when turned ON, when the delay time is reached the switch will automatically turn OFF and trigger a dedicated motion sensor for 3 seconds.
+With this plugin, you can create any number of fake switches that will start a timer when turned ON, when the delay time is reached the switch will automatically turn OFF and trigger a motion and/or contact sensor for 3 seconds.
 This can be very useful for advanced automation with HomeKit scenes - when delayed actions are required.

 ## Installations